Ida Freund

-Ida Freund (15 April 1863 – 15 May 1914) was the first woman to be a university chemistry lecturer in the United Kingdom.
+Ida Freund (5 April 1863 – 15 May 1914) was the first woman to be a university chemistry lecturer in the United Kingdom.
 She is known for her influence on science teaching, particularly the teaching of women and girls.
 She wrote two key chemistry textbooks and invented the idea of baking periodic table cupcakes, as well as inventing a gas measuring tube, which was named after her.

 Biography

-Ida Freund was born in Austria.
+Ida Freund was born in the Austrian Empire.
 Following the death of her mother, she moved to live with her grandparents in Vienna.
 In 1881 her grandparents died, and she moved to England to live with her uncle and guardian, the violinist Ludwig Straus well known as a member of the Joachim Quartet and leader of the Hallé Orchestra (1875–88).
 She enrolled in Girton College, achieving a first class honours in the Natural Sciences Tripos course despite having previously had only school level English language skills.
 She went on to Cambridge Training College for Women as a chemistry lecturer, and one year later joined Newnham College, Cambridge, as a demonstrator.
 In 1890, she was promoted to staff lecturer in chemistry (1893–1912).
 This was the first appointment of a woman as a full lecturer in the subject in the UK.

 She was an associate at Newnham College and then a member of its council.

 Her focus on teaching left her little time for research, she did not pursue a master's degree or a doctorate.
 She was responsible for the laboratory training of her students, many of whom came up to College with little or no knowledge of chemistry.
 Amongst her students, she was thought to be an inspirational teacher and a singular character.
 She had lost a leg in a cycling accident when she was a girl and used variously walking sticks, a prosthetic leg and a three-wheeled tricycle wheelchair worked with her arms.
 Her disability and unconventional style of dress made her a distinctive figure, which was much remarked upon at the time by colleagues and contemporaries.